-Are you getting into eCommerce as a small business?
+Are you getting into eCommerce for the first time as a small business?
 Here is Becky McCray's cheat sheet for winning online as a local retailer.
 To dig deeper into these strategies, watch her Commerce Journey webinar. 📺

-Small retailers can compete with big online retailers by using their strategies against them! 🛒
+A small business can compete with big online stores by using their own eCommerce strategies against them! 🛒

 - Give your customers a lot of information about your products.

 - Recommend items from other retailers.
 Start a pop-up mini store inside yours.

 - Offer automatic, scheduled orders or deliveries by subscription.